On average across the year,

 On average across the year, no, New Jersey, United States is not colder than Vermont, United States .
 New Jersey, United States has an average minimum temperature of 8°C/46°F and Vermont, United States has an average minimum temperature of 0°C/32°F.

-no, New Jersey, United States has less rain than
+Does New Jersey, United States have more rain than Vermont, United States?

 New Jersey, United States's wettest month is August, with an average monthly rainfall of 155mm, which is drier than Vermont, United States's wettest month (June, with an average monthly rainfall of 174mm).